sbn-psi/ldd-transform/README.md

 Select a node.

-The toolbar will display the node definition beneath its local identifier.
+The toolbar will display the node definition beneath its identifier reference.

-Click the "Edit Node" button to the left of the local identifier (pencil icon).
+Click the "Edit Node" button to the left of the identifier reference (pencil icon).

 #### Removing links